Kick (KICK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kick Historical Price

-According to the latest data gathered on Kick live price page, the current price of Kick is 0.00437459USD.
-The circulating supply of Kick(KICK) is 121.48M KICK , giving it a market capitalization of $531.41K.
+According to the latest data gathered on Kick live price page, the current price of Kick is 0.00467055USD.
+The circulating supply of Kick(KICK) is 121.48M KICK , giving it a market capitalization of $567.36K.

 The Kick Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KICK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.